St2p4n/St2p4n/README.md

 - 😄 Pronouns **HE/HIM**

-- 🤝 I’m looking for help with coding in java/script
+- 🤝 I’m looking for help with coding in javascript

 - 💬 Ask me about **your favorite football club**